rethink sustainability

 Creams of the crop: meet the companies behind the growth of deforestation-free cosmetics

-“Ingredients” is a word most of us associate with food, and we pay close attention to those that go into the meals and snacks we put inside our bodies.
+“Ingredients” is a word most of us associate with food, and we pay close attention to those that go into the meals and snacks we put into our bodies.
 The same level of attention, however, is not always paid to the ingredients in the products we put on our bodies.
 Cosmetics often use a wide range of chemicals, some of which have been shown to irritate skin1, while others have been linked to cancer and reproductive problems.2 They are also connected to deforestation because of their use of palm oil.3

 Natural cosmetics have long offered an alternative, but they have also been the exception rather than the rule.
 Now, a new wave of all-natural, deforestation-free cosmetics suppliers are emerging.
 They are providing ingredients for moisturisers, body butters, hair oils and a host of other products, and are winning over Western brands.
 Consumer interest in sustainable beauty products is helping; one global survey says two-thirds of buyers see sustainability as a defining factor when making a purchase4.
 Policy is also making a difference, notably a first-of-its-kind law in the EU banning imports of goods linked to deforestation from the end of 20245.